Skip to content

 It is possible to make it less straightforward for another user on the same allocation to access your running instance.
 You can do this by changing the password for the default exouser account.
 Changing the password does not prevent any access, but makes it more difficult.

-Note that currently, changing the exouser account password will break Web Shell, Web Desktop, and some other Exosphere-powered instance interactions.
+Currently, changing the exouser account password will break Web Shell, Web Desktop, and some other Exosphere-powered instance interactions.
 This may change in the future.)

 We note how to change a user password here: